德州儀器 (TXN) 2024 Q1 法說會逐字稿

 Dave Pahl - Head of IR & VP

-• Welcome to the Texas Instruments First Quarter 2024 Earnings Conference Call.
-I'm Dave Pahl, Head of Investor Relations, and I'm joined by our Chief Financial Officer, Rafael Lizardi.
-For any of you who missed the release, you can find it on our website at ti.com/ir.
+• For any of you who missed the release, you can find it on our website at ti.com/ir.
 This call is being broadcast live over the web and can be accessed through our website.
 In addition, today's call is being recorded and will be available via replay on our website.

 • This call will include forward-looking statements that involve risks and uncertainties that could cause TI's results to differ materially from management's current expectations.
 We encourage you to review the notice regarding forward-looking statements contained in the earnings release published today as well as TI's most recent SEC filings for a more complete description.

 • Today, we'll provide the following updates.
 First, I'll start with a quick overview of the quarter.
-Next, I'll provide insight into first quarter revenue results with some details of what we're seeing with respect to our end markets.
-Lastly, Rafael will cover the financial results, give an update on capital management as well as share the guidance for the second quarter of 2024.
+Next, I'll provide insight into first quarter revenue results, with some details of what we're seeing with respect to our end markets.
+Lastly, Rafael will cover the financial results, give an update on capital management, as well as share the guidance for the second quarter of 2024.

-• Starting with a quick overview of the quarter.
-Revenue in the quarter came in about as expected at $3.7 billion, a decrease of 10% sequentially and 16% year-over-year.
-Analog revenue declined 14% year-over-year, and Embedded Processing declined 22%.
-Our Other segment declined 33% from the year ago quarter.
+• Starting with a quick overview of the quarter: Revenue in the quarter came in about as expected at $3.7 billion, a decrease of 10% sequentially and 16% year over year.
+Analog revenue declined 14% year over year, and Embedded Processing declined 22%.
+Our "Other" segment declined 33% from the year-ago quarter.

-首先快速概述本季。該季度營收約為 37 億美元,符合預期,季減 10%,年減 16%。模擬收入年減 14%,嵌入式處理收入下降 22%。我們的其他部門較去年同期下降 33%。
+首先簡單回顧本季:本季營收大致符合預期,為 37 億美元,季減 10%,年減 16%。模擬收入年減 14%,嵌入式處理收入下降 22%。我們的「其他」部門較去年同期下降了 33%。

 • Now I'll provide some insight into our first quarter revenue by end market.
 Revenue declined sequentially across all of our end markets.
-Our results reflect the current environment as customers continue to reduce their inventory levels.
+Our results reflect the current environment, as customers continue to reduce their inventory levels.
+Similar to last quarter, I'll focus on sequential performance as it's more informative at this time.

 • Rafael will now review profitability, capital management and our outlook.
 Rafael?